dbriski/practice/Tasks/JS_HERO /scripts/README.md

 In the other cases the return should be false.
 I.e.: The call nor(false, false) should return true.
 The calls nor(true, false), nor(false, true) and nor(true, true) should return false.

+### XOR
+Write a function xor that takes two Boolean values.
+If both values are different, the result should be true.
+If both values are the same, the result should be false.
+I.e.: The calls xor(true, false) and xor(false, true) should return true.
+The calls xor(true, true) and xor(false, false) should return false.

+### Strict equality
+Write a function equals that checks two values for strict equality.
+Example: equals(1, 1) should return true and equals(1, 2) should return false.

+### Three identical values
+Write a function equals that checks 3 values for strict equality.
+The function should only return true if all 3 values are equal.
+Example: equals(1, 1, 1) should return true and equals(1, 2, 1) should return false.

+### Even numbers
+Write a function isEven that checks if a passed number is even.
+If the given number is even, true should be returned, otherwise false.
+Example: isEven(2) should return true and isEven(3) should return false.

+### Strict inequality
+Write a function unequal that checks 3 values for strict inequality.
+The function should return true if all three parameters are strict unequal.
+Otherwise false.
+Example: unequal(1, 2, 3) should return true and unequal(1, 1, 2) should return false.

+### Compare numbers
+Write a function isThreeDigit that checks if a number is greater than or equal to 100 and less than 1000.
+Example: isThreeDigit(500) should return true and isThreeDigit(50) should return false.